nickbuker/datasurveyor/README.md

 |  0 | app_inst | False         |     0.95 |    0.8 |
 |  1 | lylty    | False         |     0.95 |    0.5 |

 The user can specify whatever threshold is appropriate for their usecase.
-If `thresh=0.7`, the method will flag features with at least 70% the same value.
+If `thresh=0.7` is applied, the method will flag features with at least 70% the same value.

 ```python
 BF.check_mostly_same(df['app_inst'], thresh=0.7)